Momentum-Team-14/social-e-cards-team-shrek-e-stickers-frontend/README.md

-# Getting Started with Create React App
+# Welcome to the Stickrs App!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).